rmolinari/thesis_1999/1999_thesis.typ

 as determined by its history in much the same way as in #chapRef(2); we have the same cascading effect.
 A cycle is reset by putting it back into #state(0), returning its restraints to 0 and undefining its parameters $x, u, tilde(u), v, tilde(v), lambda^1(x)$, and $lambda^2(x)$.
-A cycle is _abandoned_ by returing its restraints to 0 and stopping all activity for that cycle.
+A cycle is _abandoned_ by returning its restraints to 0 and stopping all activity for that cycle.
 This is done in much the same situations as in #chapRef(2): a cycle has failed to satisfy $R_e$.
 A cycle is said to _act_ whenever it moves from one state to another, _except_ in the case of the bookkeeping transition from #state(4) to #state(5).